Palmyra-Racing-Association/trackboss/database/README.md

 Place this somewhere you remember, we will have to reference it in a second
 >sudo mkdir /mysql-db/

-Navigate to the database folder your project repo IN ubuntu
+Navigate to your project repo IN ubuntu
 >cd /mnt/c/Users/[ACTUAL PROJECT REPO PATH]/clubmanager-2.0/database

-Zip the mock_data from repo to ubuntu : Recall the /mysql-db/ is the directory from above
+Copy the mock_data.zip from repo to ubuntu
->sudo zip -r /mysql-db/mock_data.zip
+>sudo cp mock_data.zip /mysql-db/ <- THIS IS THE DIRECTORY FROM ABOVE

 Navigate Back to your /mysql-db/ directory: